 9. Store in a cool, dry and preferably dark place.

-Very happy to find my first hop shoots of the season yesterday – one of my favourite wild vegetables.
+Very happy to find my first hops of the season yesterday – the young shoots are one of my favourite wild vegetables.
 Even in areas without any history of hop growing they can occasionally be found in hedgerows.

 They are tricky to spot looking a bit like young brambles, superficially the leaves look similar, but last year’s old dry hop stems woven up through the hedge will point you in the right direction.
 The leaf will look a bit familiar, Hops are in the same family (Cannabaceae) as cannabis!
 The shoots look like asparagus but with tiny, soft spines.
 They have been used medicinally for thousands of years for everything from toothaches to tuberculosis.
 As always make sure you get the ID right.
 The shoots of Black Bryony are also found in hedges at this time of year, they are poisonous and look similar (check a wildflower book).

 Hop shoots are considered a delicacy in many parts of Europe.
 They have been called “poor man’s asparagus” but now are sold for large sums of money.
 In Belgium, a kilo sells for nearly $1400, making them the most expensive vegetable in the world!